1979 Fiat Spider Restoration

 Fiat Spider Electrical Issues

-Many old car electrical problems are as simple as loose and corroded connections, a blown fuse, or a melted fusible link.
+Old car electrical problems are often as simple as loose and corroded connections, a blown fuse, or a melted fusible link.
 If several electrical components aren't working, that may indicate a fuse or ground connection.

-Many Fiat Spider electrical problems can be cured by removing the fuses and cleaning the terminals with Emory cloth.
-Sometimes simply turning (rotating) the fuses in their holders will help get a better connection.
-If you still have electrical issues, consider replacing the original fuse boxes with a modern-style fuse box and fuses.
+Fiat Spider electrical problems can sometimes be cured by removing the fuses and cleaning the terminals with Emory cloth.
+If you still have electrical issues, consider replacing the original fuse box with a modern-style fuse box and fuses.

 Related Articles: